 The name THEODORIC’S PALACE commonly refers to the architectonic remains of a building set near the Basilica of Sant’Apollinare Nuovo.
-It is located in the current Via di Roma, at the intersection with Via Alberoni.
+It is located in the current Via di Roma, on the corner of Via Alberoni.

-Written sources attest that the Ostrogothic king Theodoric resided in a majestic palace in Ravenna, next to the Basilica of Sant’Apollinare Nuovo.
+Written sources attest that the Ostrogothic king Theodoric lived in a majestic palace located next to the Basilica of Sant’Apollinare Nuovo.
 This area had already been chosen as the site of the imperial court by his predecessors, Honorius and Valentinian III.

 The remains of the building in Via di Roma are what is left of an imperial palace only by tradition.
 History, as it happens, is far more intriguing.

-This area has been the object of study since the second half of the 18th century, after a fortuitous recovery of some fragments of mosaic floor.
+This area has been an object of study since the second half of the 19th century, after a fortuitous recovery of some fragments of mosaic floor.

 Some rooms seem to have an even higher mosaic floor, maybe renovated at the end of the 6th century.
-Archaeological remains seem to indicate that the palace had been working until the end of the eighth century.
+Archaeological remains seem to indicate that the palace remained active until the end of the 8th century.

 What to see

-Through a spiral staircase of the round tower on the eastern side of the so-called Theodoric’s Palace, you can visit the first floor.
+Through a spiral staircase in the round tower on the eastern side of the so-called Theodoric’s Palace, you can access and visit the first floor.

-The archaeological diggings (1908-1914) carried out in the area brought to light portions of mosaic floors.
-As a consequence, starting from the end of the 19th century, the palace became a display of those mosaic floors.
+The archaeological diggings carried out in the area (1908-1914) brought to light portions of mosaic floors that were displayed here starting from the beginning of the 19th century.
 Mosaic pieces are also on the ground floor, in the tiny front loggia.